 Hundreds of thousands of Ukrainians in need of humanitarian aid

 “The Russian war of aggression caused supply lines to collapse in large parts of Ukraine and hundreds of thousands of people are in urgent need of humanitarian aid.
-Our packing campaigns enable practical help that reaches those in need directly and provides them with essential food and hygiene items,” explains Marco Fieber, Managing Director of Libereco in Germany and organiser of the packing campaign in Munich.
+Our packing campaigns enable practical help that reaches those in need directly and provides them with essential food and hygiene items,” explains Marco Fieber, Executive Director of Libereco in Germany and organiser of the packing campaign in Munich.
 Many of the packed food items are currently not available in large quantities in Ukraine, and volunteers in Ukraine are already working to full capacity.
 That is why Libereco organises packing actions all over Germany and Switzerland.

 On the Friday before, Libereco members had set up the two packing lines in the hall of the Giesinger Bräu.
 On Saturday, volunteers could immediately start at their individual stations to start folding, packing, gluing, and stacking.
 The process went smoothly and even an hour faster than planned.

 Libereco and its Ukrainian partners operate where other aid organisations and the Ukrainian state are hardly active or not active at all – away from the big cities, in areas that are difficult to access and in unsafe regions where there is a threat of shelling.
-The pack operations are financed entirely by private donations and are carried out almost exclusively by volunteers.
+The pack operations are financed largely by private donations and are carried out almost exclusively by volunteers.